 Applicants with prior credit from a recognized degree program will be admitted on satisfaction of the appropriate admission requirement as outlined below.
 Courses successfully completed in prior study, where appropriate, may satisfy requirements of the program of study to which an applicant is admitted.

 Applicants with unsatisfactory standing designated by a prior post-secondary institution within their most recent 24-30 UBC-transferable credits will be reviewed on a case-by-case basis and may be inadmissible.
-Definitions of unsatisfactory standing that can result in non-admission include cases in which a student is no longer eligible to enroll at their institution or is on academic probation, typically due to poor academic performance.
+Definitions of unsatisfactory standing that can result in non-admission include cases in which a student is no longer eligible to enrol at their institution or is on academic probation, typically due to poor academic performance.

 In BC, recognized degree programs are those authorized by the Ministry of Advanced Education by recommendation of the Degree Quality Assessment Board.